steltenpower/PowerGists/README.md

 On the subject of playgrounds ...
 <br>
 Scientific 'papers' are narratives in increasingly rich publications: Already data is demanded almost everywhere and some journals/platforms want eNotebooks to ease (code)review, but not too far in the future expect interactive models that anybody can turn the knobs on, helping them understand.

+STILL DON'T THINK I'M CRAZY?:
+===
+I do have [crazy ideas](https://github.com/topics/steltenrepo?o=desc&s=updated) though, that I write down to clear my mind.
+But I have no time to further research or implement them, but maybe you can help in some way ...